tytydraco/yessleep/out/My_roommate_has_been_recording_nosleep_stories_for_a_while_now_He_wouldnt_let_me_inside_his_bathroom.md

 The cops said it was evidence, but I didn't want to give it to them.

 Due to the horrific nature of JJ Savrin’s murder, the full details were never released, and his full name was covered up.
-Nick and Elena have dumped the show.
+Nick and Elena have dumped the show, and the show itself has been wiped from existence.
 I heard Nick tried to kill himself a month ago.

 Elena published a blog exposing what really happened to JJ, warning Youtube narrators.

 It was deleted, of course, but she wasn't wrong.

 I don't think people will go to extremes like my roommate, but human voices are precious.